Montimage/5Greplay/docs/docs/troubleshoot/in-github-issues.md

-For any other issues, do not hesite to [open an issue](https://github.com/Montimage/5GReplay/issues) on github.
+For any other problems, please do not hesite to refer [issue tracker](https://github.com/Montimage/5GReplay/issues) on github.